Nahida Ruth Lazarus

-Nahida Lazarus (born February 3, 1849) was a German–Jewish author, essayist, scholar, and literary critic.
+Nahida Lazarus (February 3, 1849 – January 17, 1928) was a German–Jewish author, essayist, scholar, and literary critic.
 She was born in Berlin into a German Christian family.
 She was married first to Dr. Max Remy (in her writings she still signed herself Nahida Remy), after whose death she became a convert to Judaism and married the German philosopher Professor Moritz Lazarus in 1895.